 How yoga meditation helps to bust stress ?

-Yoga meditation has been proved scientifically to combat stress and stress related disorders like high blood pressure, insomnia and heart diseases.
+Yoga meditation has been proved scientifically to combat stress and stress-related disorders like high blood pressure, insomnia and heart diseases.
 Meditation calms the mind and reduces stress.
 Scientific research has confirmed that meditation makes people happier and more productive at work and helps to get along better with others.
 Meditation reduces stress and improves health.
-A stillness and silence is experienced in meditation which induces increased happiness and diminished stress.
+Stillness and silence are experienced in meditation which induces increased happiness and diminished stress.

 Stress relating benefits of meditation:

-- Meditation is the art of silencing the mind.
+8. Meditation is the art of silencing the mind.
 When the mind is silent, concentration is deep.
-With adequate training the peaceful mind can overcome all negativity, fear and distrust the basic causes of stress.
+With adequate training, the peaceful mind can overcome all negativity, fear and distrust the basic causes of stress.